jpriyankaa/Time-Series-/README.md

 - The highest stock price recorded was in 2021, reflecting Tesla’s peak market performance.
 - Resampling the data provides insights into Tesla’s performance at different time intervals, aiding in understanding long-term trends and quarterly variations.

+### Conclusion
+The project effectively demonstrates the use of EDA and time series analysis techniques to understand and visualize Tesla’s stock performance over time.
+By leveraging Python libraries and financial data, meaningful insights are derived, which can be valuable for investors and analysts in making informed decisions.

 # Time Series Analysis of Nvidia Stock and Airline Passengers Data